FloatSheep/cacheManager/README.md

 await cacheManager.getItem("foo"); // return null
 ```

-### WebWorker
+### Service Worker

 Web Worker can be used in two ways.

-#### Using in WebWorker with `importScripts`
+#### Using in Service Worker with `importScripts`

 > [!WARNING]
-> In this method, you can only use the umd module because WebWorker does not support ES6 named imports.
+> In this method, you can only use the umd module because Service Worker does not support ES6 named imports.
 >
-> Note that, using this method to import JavaScript scripts, you need to ensure that the MIME type is text/javascript, otherwise WebWorker will refuse to import.
+> Note that, using this method to import JavaScript scripts, you need to ensure that the MIME type is text/javascript, otherwise Service Worker will refuse to import.

 ```javascript
 importScripts(